wikimedia/WikiContrib/README.md

 There is also a feature to upload a list of usernames in a CSV format and view contributions for several community members altogether (this feature is still in experimental mode).

 ## Getting started
-* First, clone the repo `git clone https://github.com/wikimedia/WikiContrib.git`
+- First, clone the repo `git clone https://github.com/wikimedia/WikiContrib.git`

+#### Using Docker Compose
+1. Run `cd WikiContrib`
+2. To install docker-compose, run `pip install docker-compose`
+3. To start the front-end as well as back-end server, run `docker-compose up --build`.

+  ###### NOTE:
+  - Use the `--build` flag only when running docker-compose for the first time.
+For repeated use, simply run `docker-compose up`
+  - Inorder to make the frontend send requests to the local backend, you need to change the code in the file `frontend/WikiContrib-Frontend/src/api.js` and change the value of `BASE_API_URI` to `127.0.0.1:8000`
+#### Manually

-* This tool has two different components: Frontend & Backend.
+ This tool has two different components: Frontend & Backend.
 You will have to set up both for the tool to be fully functional, and the instructions do so are here:
   * [Frontend installation steps](https://github.com/wikimedia/WikiContrib/tree/master/frontend/WikiContrib-Frontend/Install.md)
   * [Backend installation steps](https://github.com/wikimedia/WikiContrib/blob/master/backend/WikiContrib/Install.md)